railsbridge-boston/railsbridge-boston/views/installfest/command_prompt.markdown

 cd /c/Users
 ```

+Now that you are in the 'Users' directory, list all the files there.
+You should see a list of all the files in `/Users`, including the directory for your username—your home directory:

 ```text
 ls
 ```
-You should see a list of all the files in `/Users`, including the directory for your username—your home directory.

 ```text
 pwd